 Government agencies will nominate sites to become part of the IOSEA Marine Turtle Site Network by addressing a covering letter to the IOSEA Secretariat, accompanied by the required Site Information Sheet(s).
 Appendix 2 contains a template for a covering letter that a Signatory State Focal Point may use for this purpose.
-Nominations may be submitted to the Secretariat at any time, up to [three] months prior to the Meeting of Signatory States.
+Nominations may be submitted to the Secretariat at any time, at least six months before the Meeting of Signatory States.
 Interested nongovernmental organizations, academic institutions and the private sector are encouraged to suggest sites for possible formal nomination by governments, and may assist governmental bodies in the preparation of the Site Information Sheet.
-However, the formal submission must be made a governmental body.
-In the longer term, it may be useful to encourage a sub-regional approach to both nomination and evaluation, in order to promote interaction among neighbouring countries as well as familiarity with the sites in question.
+However, the formal submission must be made by the national IOSEA Focal Point for the country in whose jurisdiction the site is located.
+In the longer term, it may be useful to encourage a subregional approach to both nomination and evaluation, in order to promote interaction among neighbouring countries as well as familiarity with the sites in question.

 The IOSEA Advisory Committee will evaluate all site nominations against a suite of criteria, defined in Section 4.
-The Committee may call upon independent reviewers / local experts to assist in its evaluation, in cases where specialized expertise and knowledge about a particular site is lacking.
+The Committee may call upon independent reviewers / local experts to assist in its evaluation, in cases where specialized expertise and knowledge about a particular site is lacking or where additional capacity is needed to deal with the number of submissions.

 Whereas nominations may be submitted at any time, the Advisory Committee will review them only two times per year, for sake of efficiency and to facilitate relative comparisons across sites.
-These reviews will take place approximately nine months and three months prior to the regular Meeting of IOSEA Signatory States.
+These reviews will take place approximately 12 months and six months prior to the regular Meeting of IOSEA Signatory States.

 The Advisory Committee will comment on the nominations, suggest any necessary amendments or improvements, and make recommendations to the Meeting of IOSEA Signatory States for inclusion or rejection based on the results of their assessment.
-The Secretariat will circulate the Advisory Committee's recommendations to IOSEA Focal Points no later than [one month] prior to the regular Meeting of the Signatory States.
+The Secretariat will circulate the Advisory Committee's recommendations to IOSEA Focal Points no later than three months prior to the regular Meeting of the Signatory States.